 SIM2 RTX55H rear projection (2004)

-Huge TVs weren't common in 2004, so if you wanted to go big the best option was a rear projection TV.
+Huge TVs weren't common in 2004, so if you wanted to go big your best option was a rear projection TV.

-At a big 55in, and costing a big £8500, the SIM2 Grand Cinema RTX 55H offered an image of scintillating quality, thanks to its use of DLP (Digital Light Processing), a technology usually found in projectors (it sported a DVI-D connection too).
+At a considerable 55in, and costing an even-more-considerable £8500, the SIM2 Grand Cinema RTX 55H offered an image of scintillating quality, thanks to its use of DLP (Digital Light Processing) - a technology more usually found in projectors.
+It sported a DVI-D connection too.